 8. Pull the Plug

 Unplug your television, computer, toaster oven and other appliances to protect them from power surges.
-Do this to save power as well.
-According to the Consumer Energy Center, many appliances use power even when they're turned off.
+This will help you save power as well; many appliances draw energy even when they're turned off.

 9. Remove Your Spare Key